This Allies in Recovery member recently read that asking your loved one to leave would increase their drug use…

 But with CRAFT you can gain so much useful influence in other areas

 So much of what we say on this site sounds like it has to be taken on faith.
 Please remember though that this framework, called CRAFT, is very well studied.
 It is a template for how families can break through, regain peace in their lives, and shepherd a loved one towards help.
-It is my hope that these blog posts are helping our families to see how to apply the principles of CRAFT to many different situations.
+I hope that these blog posts are helping our families see how to apply CRAFT to many different situations.

 Yes, the family DOES have a role to play.
 Your stance, behavior, and choices DO make a difference.
 At Allies in Recovery we are absolutely convinced of this.
 “Tough love” is not a successful technique.
 Our learning platform is set up to help family members learn the techniques that will reduce conflict, build that bridge of communication, and be effective in guiding your loved one into treatment.
 Together we will move your loved one towards recovery.
 Learn more here.